luciotato/LiteScript/source/Producer_c.lite.md

           .lexer.outCode.ensureNewLine

-if there are one or more 'into var x' in a expression in this statement, declare vars before the statement (exclude body of FunctionDeclaration)
+if there are one or more 'into var x' in a expression in this statement, declare vars before the statement (exclude body of FunctionDeclaration).
+Also declare __orXX temp vars to implement js || behavior.

         this.callOnSubTree LiteCore.getSymbol('declareIntoVar'), excludeClass=Grammar.Body